dradenvandewind/GstH266Enc/README.md

 ## Prerequisites

-Prerequisites for building the Gstreamer plugin on Windows are:
+Prerequisites for building the Gstreamer plugin on Linux are:

-- Visual Studio 19 (for MSVC compiler (version 19.29.30038.1))
-- meson (version 0.59.0)
+- meson (version 1.4.0)
-- Gstreamer (version 1.20.1)
+- Gstreamer (version 1.26.2)
 - VVC encoder library

 VVC encoder libraries currently supported by the plugin are: